ZixiaChen/Eaglercraft-1.12/README.md

 ### Connecting to a server

 Eaglercraft 1.12 can connect to any cracked minecraft server that does not require authentication.
-This means that it can play on any existing Eaglercraft 1.5.2 or 1.8.8 servers.
-Ignore the "server out of date warning".
-This means that 1.12 clients can play with 1.5.2 and 1.8.8 clients on the same server.
+The 1.12 client can play on any existing Eaglercraft 1.5.2 or 1.8.8 servers.

 Eaglercraft 1.12 DOES NOT support websocket `wss://` connections!
 When connecting to an Eaglercraft server, you CANNOT have `wss://` in the IP. or IT WILL NOT WORK!!

 ### Making a Server